UPye/deep-thoughts/README.md

 [Link to Site](https://deep-pye-thoughts.herokuapp.com)

-  * Hold CTRL/Command + Link above to open in a new tab
+  * Hold CTRL/Command + link above, to open it in a new tab.

 # Walk Thru Gif